A Locals Guide to 6 of the Best Beaches Around Picton, in Prince Edward County, Ontario

 613-393-3319 (September to June) 613-399-2030 (3rd week of June to Labour Day)

-North Beach Provincial Park is similar to Sandbanks, however smaller in size.
+North Beach Provincial Park, located west of Picton, is similar to Sandbanks, however smaller in size.
 With over 1km of sandy beach, North Beach is sheltered from Lake Ontario.
 These calm waters are great for swimming and boating.
 Take caution as there is a steep drop off at this side of the beach.
 The open area of Lake Ontario is also accessible to visitors to enjoy the rougher waters.
 Keep in mind the undertow conditions on windy days.
 The depth of the water drops off slowly on the Lake Ontario side.

 North Beach is a great alternative when Sandbanks has reached capacity and the ideal place for a day trip to the beach.
-This park is much quieter than the nearby Sandbanks and is a perfect spot for families to relax on a summer day.
-This is a Day-Use only park which means there is no overnight camping facility.
-There are plenty of picnic tables and the washrooms are located close by.
+This park is much quieter and is a perfect spot for families to relax on a summer day.
+This is a day-use only park which means there is no overnight camping facility.
+There are plenty of picnic tables and washrooms are located close by.

 Wellington Rotary Public Beach